What we do

 Milestones (for more details, see the April 2010 issue of Ontario Insects, p.
 42)

 1967: A Toronto branch of the Michigan Entomological Society is founded by 3 people from the Royal Ontario Museum and one their spouses.
-The first meeting of the Association was held Sept.
+The first meeting of the Association is held Sept.
 17, 1967 in High Park, Toronto.

 1979: We become a member group of Ontario Nature, which is an umbrella organization for naturalists’ groups in Ontario.
 In 2010, our status changes to "provincial partner," reflecting our province-wide interests.